KennyVilella/soil_dynamics_cpp/docs/types.rst

 * :code:`SimOut`: Aggregates and manages the output data generated during the simulation.
 * :code:`Body`: Base class for the implementation of the various body types interacting with the soil.
 * :code:`Bucket`: Derived from the :code:`Body` class.
 Aggregates all the properties associated with an excavator bucket.
+* :code:`Blade`: Derived from the :code:`Body` class.
+Aggregates all the properties associated with a bulldozer blade.

 Note that the :code:`Body` base class should not be used directly.
 Instead, the user should use the derived classes available.